This article is for:

 - Click the XBRL profile in the toolbar to open the Manage XBRL Profiles dialog box.

-- Click Copy.
+- Check the box to confirm you understand the impact of copying XBRL, then click Apply.
 The XBRL is copied from the profile with shared links (source profile) to the XBRL profile for the working document (destination profile).